jtreeves/standup-generator/README.md

 # Standup Generator

-*An easy way to create .txt files to keep track of your daily standups for Scrum huddles*
+*An easy way to create .txt files to keep track of your daily standups for team meetings*

 **Contents**
 1. [Description](https://github.com/jtreeves/standup-generator#description)